temenostech/temenos-platform-documentation/docfx_project/home/techguides/itss-test-framework-template.md

  - The latest version of Google Chrome Drive

-The Google Chrome Driver are downloaded to the ITSS client WebDriver folder in the provisioned VM.
+The Google Chrome Driver is downloaded to the ITSS client WebDriver folder in the provisioned VM.
 <br>
 </br>